skaffroddin/skaffroddin/README.md

 ### 🚀 Featured Projects
 Here are a few of my top projects:
 - [**Personal Portfolio**](https://github.com/skaffroddin/portfolio) - A responsive portfolio site built with HTML, CSS, and JavaScript.
-- [**Laravel eCommerce Platform**](https://github.com/skaffroddin/laravel-ecommerce) - A comprehensive eCommerce platform built with Laravel, showcasing CRUD operations, secure authentication, and more.
+- [**ECommerce Platform**](https://github.com/skaffroddin/giftkart) - A comprehensive eCommerce platform built with PHP,MYSQL, showcasing CRUD operations, secure authentication, and more.

 ---